 If you choose to represent yourself in an audit, however, you might quickly find yourself in over your head.
 To successfully handle the IRS audit process, you must have a comprehensive understanding of all applicable tax laws, know what type of documentation you must provide and how to provide it correctly, and know how to navigate the complex appeals process.

-Although hiring a tax attorney is an additional expense for individuals and business owners alike, it’s an investment that is well worth making if you are potentially facing a heavy tax burden or substantial fines and penalties.
+Although hiring a specialized tax attorney is an additional expense for individuals and business owners alike, it’s an investment that is well worth making if you are potentially facing a heavy tax burden or substantial fines and penalties.